 - Keep new plants in quarantine for at least a week and check regularly to ensure they have no bugs before you bring them around your other plants.

 - Never go directly into the grow room from outdoors to avoid tracking in bugs.
-If you’ve visited another grower or grow room, it’s especially important to change your clothes and possibly shower before going to check on your plants.
+If you’ve visited another grower or grow room, changing your clothes and possibly showing before checking on your plants is especially important.
 You don’t want to infect your plants with spider mites that are cannabis specialists!

 One of the cool things about growing with seeds is you never have to worry that they come with bugs!
 Keep a Clean Grow Space Try to keep everything clean and tidy.
 Not only does this help prevent bugs but it protects buds so they don’t have fibers and dust all over them!

 - Collect any dead leaves or other plant matter regularly and remove them from your growing space.
 It doesn’t count if you put them in a neat pile or trash can in the corner, you need to keep dead plant matter out of your grow room.

 - Ensure that you or anyone who enters your contact space is clean (don’t let anyone walk into your grow room directly from outside).
 Be especially cautious if the person has recently visited another grow space.